germangar/whook/README.md

 - "**phemex**"<br>
 - "**phemexdemo**" (for testnet)<br>

-There are also one optional key: 'SETTLE_COIN' for cases where you want to trade non-USDT pairs (or non-USD in the case of Kraken).
+There is also one optional key: 'SETTLE_COIN' for cases where you want to trade non-USDT pairs (or non-USD in the case of Kraken).
 Different settle coins can't be combined, tho.
 Whook will only use one at once.
 If you want to trade in several settle coins you can't defined different accounts for each settle coin.

 ### HOW TO HOST IN AWS ###